 Exploring the streets of Oxford will reveal over 800 years of history.
 It’s a city which exudes magic around every corner with a prestigious university dating back to the 11th century, punts on the river, gowned academics on bikes, Alice in Wonderland and now famed for Harry Potter.

-Disclaimer: I was a guest of Mercure Oxford Eastgate Hotel & Experience Oxfordshire, however, all views, opinions and photos are my own and remain a copyright of the Curious Pixie.
+Disclaimer: We were guests at the Mercure Oxford Eastgate hotel however, all views, opinions and photos are my own and remain a copyright of the Curious Pixie.

 Places to see in Oxford